AIP Diet Food List

 - Bone broth

-Healthy fats control inflammation transport nutrients, and it is critical to include any of the following in your diet at each meal if you want to stay satisfied and help your body heal itself.
+Healthy fats control inflammation and transport nutrients, and it is critical to include any of the following in your diet at each meal if you want to stay satisfied and help your body heal itself.

 - Olive oil